 Are the laws for modifying a custody order the same in each state?

 This issue is quite complicated and we strongly suggest that you get a lawyer to help you.
 Please go to our Finding a Lawyer page to find free and paid legal help.
-You also may contact the Legal Resource Center on Violence Against Women at 1-800-556-4053 for help finding an attorney if there has been a history of domestic abuse and you have a custody case involving more than one state.
+You also may contact the Legal Resource Center on Violence Against Women at 1-800-556-4053 for help finding if there has been a history of domestic abuse and you have a custody case involving more than one state.